Mark-MDO47/SnowGlobe-TFT-Gizmo/README.md

 [Top](#snowglobe-tft\-gizmo "Top")<br>
 I had previously done some experiments with a round 2.1" display and an ESP32-S3 based board.
 I didn't have any memory problems with displaying successive images.
 I decided to make a Snow Globe from this.
 Also Adafruit has a 2.8" 480x480 display that I am going to try.

-The round 2.1" display version was a big hit! it doesn't have the memory problems that my TFT Gizmo version has.
+The round 2.1" display version was a big hit!
+It also doesn't have the memory problems that my TFT Gizmo version has.

 See here for the story:
 - https://github.com/Mark-MDO47/SnowGlobe-TFT-Gizmo/blob/master/GO_BIG.md